hauler-dev/hauler-docs/docs/getting-started/quickstart.md

 # copy the content to a registry from the hauler store
 # copies oci compliant artifacts
 hauler store copy registry://<registry-url>

-# copy the content to a directory from the hauler store
-# copies non oci compliant artifacts
-hauler store copy dir://<path/to/directory>
 ```

 ### Extract Content from the Hauler Store